4 Easy Lifestyle Changes To Reduce Your Carbon Footprint

 • Turn off the appliances when not in use.

-• Install energy efficient LEDs.
+• Install energy-efficient LEDs.

 • Wash clothes in cold water and leave them to dry naturally.

-• Purchase appliances with the ENERGY STAR label or buy water saving showerheads and nozzles/taps such as the Magideal Kitchen tap 360.
+• Purchase appliances with the ENERGY STAR label or buy water-saving showerheads and nozzles/taps such as the Magideal Kitchen tap 360.
 These are innovative tools that can reduce water wastage by up to 87%.
-Water dispenses in shower/spray type patterns to give higher efficiency in wash; while using very less water in comparison.
+Water dispenses in shower/spray type patterns to give higher efficiency in wash while using very less water in comparison.

-• The 3 R’s should be judiciously followed-Recycling, Reusing and Reducing-so that less waste is generated which leads to lesser burnt garbage hence resulting in lower air pollution levels.
+• The 3 R’s should be judiciously followed - Recycling, Reusing, and Reducing - so that less waste is generated which leads to lesser burnt garbage, hence resulting in lower air pollution levels.

 Eat local, Eat fresh

-• Buying locally sourced, organic, vegan, unprocessed foods from local farmers, farmers markets, green restaurants and health food stores cuts down on the fuel used to ship products from distant places - or 'food miles' -
+• Buying locally sourced, organic, vegan, unprocessed foods from local farmers, farmers markets, green restaurants, and health food stores cuts down on the fuel used to ship products from distant places - or 'food miles' - reducing the carbon footprint of your food by 7%.

-• In addition to 'food miles', storing and processing food consumes electricity, which in turn is produced by burning fuel, adding on to the carbon footprint of your food.
+• In addition to 'food miles', storing and processing food consumes electricity, which in turn is produced by burning fuel, adding to the carbon footprint of your food.
 Go for foods that are fresh, and preferably not processed.

 Laptop vs Desktop

-Laptops, unlike desktop computers, are designed to be energy-efficient, because battery life is a major factor to laptop design.
+Laptops, unlike desktop computers, are designed to be energy-efficient, because battery life is a major factor in laptop design.
 According to Energy Star, a laptop can be up to 80% more energy-efficient than a desktop.
 So maybe it’s time to throw those outdated desktops out?

 Follow these easy tips and be a part of the solution, not the problem!